 In case of building setback, facades should have an appropriate ratio between the width of the lane and the building height.

+Buildings should be designed to turn corners and terminate views.
 Generally, building facades should front onto lanes, and variation to the building line can be introduced to create an informal character.